At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 What are the additional requirements for making a claim for health management services?

 If you’re claiming for health management services such as gym memberships and personal training, you’ll need to have your GP, specialist, or allied health service provider complete a Health Management Program (HMP) Authorisation Form.
-The, simply provide this to us when submitting your claim.
-Download an HMP form here.
+Then, simply provide this to us when submitting your claim.
+Authorisation Form.
+Then, simply provide this to us when submitting your claim.
+You can find an HMP form on our Forms and downloads page.

 We automatically calculate your claims benefit for you when you lodge a claim at your provider’s practice or when you lodge a claim online.
 If you claim through your provider, you’ll receive the benefit as a deduction in your out-of-pocket expenses.
-Your claims benefit will be based on the allowable claims percentage or per service limit and overall limit for the category and applicable benefit period.
+Your claims benefit will be based on the maximum claimable amount and overall limit for the category and applicable benefit period.
+You’ll also have to have sufficient available limit remaining.

-You can also use the Online Benefit Quote tool that is available after logging in the Member Centre.
+You can also use the Online Benefit Quote tool in the Member Centre.

 What is the CBHS Choice Network?